dutykh/semmailer/README.md

 python3 semlist.py optimize
 ```

 This reorganizes the entries to minimize the number of batches while respecting the maximum of 58 emails per batch.
+For example, if you have 3 batches with 30 emails each, running optimize will consolidate them into 2 batches (58 emails in first batch, 32 emails in second batch).

 ## Database Format